rushikesshh/fastapi-cron-job/README.md

 ### Log File Location:
 The cron job logs are stored in:
 ```
-logs/cron.log
+logs/scheduler.log
 ```
 Ensure the `logs/` directory exists before running the project.

 ---

 ## Conclusion
 This FastAPI project is structured to provide a robust and efficient API service with data validation, logging, and periodic job execution.
 Follow the setup steps to test it locally, and use the API for data retrieval with filtering capabilities.
-Happy coding! 🚀